dolphindb/api-java/README.md

 - Save multiple rows of data in bulk with function `tableInsert`
 - Save a table object with function `append!`

-The table used in the following examples has 4 columns.
-The data types of them are string, int, timestamp and double.
+The table in the following examples has 4 columns.
+Their data types are string, int, timestamp and double.
 The column names are cstring, cint, ctimestamp and cdouble, respectively.
 ```
 t = table(10000:0,`cstring`cint`ctimestamp`cdouble,[STRING,INT,TIMESTAMP,DOUBLE])
 share t as sharedTable
 ```

-Since an in-memory table is isolated among sessions, only in the current session can we access the table.
-To access it in a different session, we need to share the in-memory table among sessions with `share`.
+By default, an in-memory table is not shared among sessions.
+To access it in a different session, we need to share it among sessions with `share`.

 ##### 7.1.1 Save a single record with `INSERT INTO`

-To save a single record each time, use `INSERT INTO`.

 ```
 public void test_save_Insert(String str,int i, long ts,double dbl) throws IOException{